April 30 - 10:00

 Approval of Ottawa Community Housing Corporation (OCHC) By-Law 13-2025

-File No. ACS2025-OCC-OCH-0001 - City-wide Report Recommendation(s) That Ottawa Community Housing Corporation (OCHC) By-Law No. 12 be repealed and replaced with By-Law No. 13-2025, incorporating the changes described in this report and outlined in Document 4, and that Documents 1, 2 and 3 be received; and That the Mayor and the City Clerk be authorized to sign a written resolution on behalf of the City of Ottawa, as the shareholder of Ottawa Community Housing Corporation (OCHC), setting forth ... (cont)
+File No. ACS2025-OCC-OCH-0001 - City-wide Report Recommendation(s) That Ottawa Community Housing Corporation (OCHC) By-Law No. 12 be repealed and replaced with By-Law No. 13-2025, incorporating the changes described in this report and outlined in Document 4, and that Documents 1, 2 and 3 be received; and That the Mayor and the City Clerk be authorized to sign a written resolution on behalf of the City of Ottawa, as the shareholder of Ottawa Community Housing Corporation (OCHC), setting forth the resolutions approved by City Council.

 Office of the City Clerk